 Make sure you have plenty of front light.
 Use a lamp or other light source to supplement if filming indoors.
 Avoid standing or sitting with the sun or a bright window behind you.
 Being backlit will cause you to look like a silhouette, and viewers may have trouble seeing your face.

 Be mindful of how you frame your scene.
 Make sure it’s not too cluttered or distracting behind you.
+You want people to focus on your face and content, not your background.
 (Have you heard of Room Rater?
-Even the backgrounds of celebrities and TV hosts are being critiqued.)
+Even the backgrounds of celebrities and TV hosts are critiqued.)

 Make intentional clothing choices.
 Solid colors come across best on video cameras.
 Avoid white, bright red, and all-black outfits as these colors pose potential technical problems.
 White catches too much light, black clothes become too dark, and bright red can create a hazy halo effect on camera.

 Address your message to the viewer and look into the camera and not at the screen.
 Looking into the camera lens is the equivalent of looking into the person’s eyes.